Zhejiang Honye New Materials Co., Ltd.

 Dispersion: Proper mixing and dispersion of the masterbatch within the polymer matrix are crucial.
 Uneven distribution can cause streaks or spots in the final product, affecting its appearance and performance.

-Stability: The masterbatch should be stable at the processing temperatures used in nonwoven production.
+Stability: The non-woven masterbatch should be stable at the processing temperatures used in nonwoven production.
 Instability can lead to degradation of the masterbatch or the base polymer, affecting the quality of the fabric.

 Regulatory Compliance: The masterbatch and its components must meet the relevant industry standards and regulations, especially in applications such as medical or food packaging, where safety is paramount.